circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 *[Test]({{ site.baseurl }}/2.0/test/) > Running Tests in Parallel*

-If your project has a lot of tests, it will need more time to run them on one machine.
+If your project has a large number of tests, it will need more time to run them on one machine.
 To reduce this time,
 you can run tests in parallel